 In reality, Harry is a (hilariously incompetent) con man and there is no lost son – but there is a lost Incan city of gold.
 Harry lies (badly) constantly, changing his story every time someone pokes a hole in it.

-Goldblum and Lauper clash as every good romantic comedy couple do.
+Nick and Sylvia clash as every good romantic comedy couple do.
 Nick is obsessive, bringing his own water and freeze-dried food to the southern hemisphere, while Sylvia plays her Queens-vibe to the hilt, dressing in increasingly bizarre cotton-candy colour combinations and dispensing New York wisdom about life and love.

-The great supporting cast includes Googy Gress as nasty fellow psychic, Ingo Swedlin, and Julian Sands in an all-too-brief appearance as the researcher who introduces Nick and Sylvia.
+The great supporting cast includes Googy Gress as nasty rival psychic, Ingo Swedlin, and Julian Sands in an all-too-brief appearance as Dr Harrison Steele, the researcher who introduces Nick and Sylvia.

 There are also short cameos from Steve Buscemi and Elizabeth Peña and a requisite dance number (so popular in 1980s comedies) which pairs the 6’7″ Goldblum with the diminutive Lauper.